 KLM Airlines take off his account We Chat

-While We Chat is the popular social network in China, some companies prefer to use other social media to stand out among their Chinese consumers.
+While We Chat is a popular social network in China, some companies prefer to use other social media to stand out among their Chinese consumers.

 You can see the Weibo page Singapore Airlines, the Chinese microblog often compared to Twitter:

-Or here the video channel of the Air New Zealand on Youku (Chinese Youtube):
+Or here the video channel of Air New Zealand on Youku (Chinese Youtube):

 We all know that the Western social networks are blocked in China (Facebook, Twitter, Youtube, Google +), so there is no need to make marketing campaigns aimed at Chinese consumers above.
 It is best to position the Chinese own social networks to better capture the attention of consumers and reach other potential customers.

-Apart KLM, Thai Airways is the only airline to promote WeChat on its website.
+Apart from KLM, Thai Airways is the only airline to promote WeChat on its website.

 Why WeChat is important?

-The airline encourages customers to use the platform WeChat as much as possible as a customer service.
+The airline encourages customers to use the platform WeChat as much as possible for customer service.

-(This screenshot from the KLM website Appears on ict customer service page and can be viewed in Both English and Chinese.)
+(This screenshot from the KLM website Appears on the ICT customer service page and can be viewed in Both English and Chinese.)